 - D.C.
-FOIA exempts certain investigatory records compiled for law enforcement purposes (including the records of Council investigations). - The exemption allows nondisclosure when disclosure would interfere with enforcement proceedings or Council investigations, deprive a person of a fair trial, constitute an unwarranted invasion of privacy, disclose the identity of a confidential source, disclose investigation techniques, or endanger the lives of law enforcement officers.
+FOIA exempts certain investigatory records compiled for law enforcement purposes (including the records of Council investigations). - The exemption allows nondisclosure when disclosure would interfere with enforcement proceedings or Council investigations, deprive a person of a fair trial, constitute an unwarranted invasion of personal privacy, disclose the identity of a confidential source, disclose investigation techniques, or endanger the lives or physical safety of law enforcement officers.
 D.C.
 Official Code § 2-534(a)(3). - The exemption applies only to investigatory records that are compiled in the course of specific investigations and that focus on specific individuals and acts.
 See Fraternal Order of Police, Metro.
 Labor Comm. v.
 District of Columbia, 82 A.3d 803, 815 (D.C.
+2014) (holding that records concerning use of breathalyzer were exempt only if "(1) the documents requested . . . [were] compiled for law enforcement purposes, and (2) disclosure of those documents would interfere with enforcement proceedings."); Barry v.
+Washington Post Co., 529 A.2d at 321-22 (D.C.
+1987).